 How Closures Work:

-1. The outer() function returns the inner() function.
+function returns the inner()

-3. The connection between the inner() function and its surrounding environment forms the closure.
+function and its surrounding environment forms the closure.

 Since, closures are instrumental in keeping function state, handling asynchronous operations, and encapsulating data.